 - Add ingredients in the order they are listed to a high-speed blender.

 - Begin blending on the lowest setting and gradually turn up to highest setting and blend for approximately 30 seconds (use tamper if necessary).

 - Check consistency.
-Add more rice milk (1 Tbs. at a time) and blend to reach desired creaminess.
+Add more plant milk (1 Tbs. at a time) and blend to reach desired creaminess.
 (I like my dressing on the thick side.)

 Note: I do not include nutrition information with my recipes because I subscribe to the theories presented in the book Whole and believe we should focus on eating a variety of whole foods instead of counting calories or keeping track of individual nutrients.

 If you try this recipe, be sure to let us know how you liked it and how you used it.
 Share photos on Instagram @VeggiePrimer with the tag #veggieprimer.

 How long can this keep in the fridge ?

 It should keep fine for 2 or 3 days.

 Can I replace the rice milk with cashew or almond milk?

 Sure!
 You can use whichever plant milk you prefer! 🙂